lammps/lammps/doc/src/balance.rst

 deterministic.
 Random is generally faster; deterministic will ensure the new ordering of atoms on each processor is the same each time the same simulation is run.
 This can be useful for debugging purposes.
-Since the balance commmand is a one-time operation, the default is *yes* to perform sorting.
+Since the balance command is a one-time operation, the default is *yes* to perform sorting.

 The *out* keyword writes a text file to the specified *filename* with